MarvinWank/vog/README.md

 ### DateTime Support

-Vog does support DateTimeImmutable creation from string input!
+Vog does support DateTimeImmutables as strings in `toArray` and `fromArray`!
 Just set `\\DateTimeImmutable` (double backslash necessary for escaping) as the data type and vog takes care of the rest.

 The default format is `Y-m-d`, yet that can be changed both [globally](#Configuration) and [individually](#generic-properties)